kubevirt/community/design-proposals/sriov-interfaces-mapping.md

 ### New Mapping Algorithm
-Currently, virt-launcher uses the information from the `PCIDEVICE` and `KUBEVIRT_RESOURCE_NAME` environment variables, the proposal is to use the information from Multus `k8s.v1.cni.cncf.io/networks-status` annotation in order to map between the SR-IOV interfaces and the underlying VF PCI address.
+Currently, virt-launcher uses the information from the `PCIDEVICE` and `KUBEVIRT_RESOURCE_NAME` environment variables, the proposal is to use the information from Multus `k8s.v1.cni.cncf.io/network-status` annotation in order to map between the SR-IOV interfaces and the underlying VF PCI address.

 #### Mapping logic
-1. Map the `interface` field in `networks-status` annotation to VMI spec.networks:
+1. Map the `interface` field in `network-status` annotation to VMI spec.networks:
 - On pod creation, a network request annotation (`k8s.v1.cni.cncf.io/networks`) is created on the virt-launcher pod [[1]](https://github.com/kubevirt/kubevirt/blob/c4b6ae63c5a7f642ab86b0755dabca3b814ecb39/pkg/virt-controller/services/template.go#L1692).
   - The annotation creates a network request per each non-default multus network.<br/>
     For each CNI entry, each name is given an indexed name `net#` saved on is set in the `interface` field, acting as an identifier.
-  - The VMI spec.networks `interface` filed equal to `interface` field the `networks-status` annotation given by multus-cni.
+  - The VMI spec.networks `interface` filed equal to `interface` field the `network-status` annotation given by multus-cni.
-- Duplicating this logic gives us a 1:1 map between the `interface` field on the `networks-status` annotations (net1, net2, etc..) and the network name.
+- Duplicating this logic gives us a 1:1 map between the `interface` field on the `network-status` annotations (net1, net2, etc..) and the network name.

 ##### Example
 The following VMI has 1 bridge and 2 SR-IOV secondary networks: